Prodigy-Hacking/ProdigyMathGameHacking/README.md

 <details>
 <summary><b>We're not evil.
 Everything is open source, forever free, without ads.</b></summary>
 <br>
-We're not trying to break the game because we're super evil.
+We're not trying to break the game because we're evil.
 We just wanted to help Prodigy become more secure, but they've ignored our emails and our requests to talk.

-So we're just publicly showing hacks!
-That, and it's also just fun :)
+Because of that we're just publicly showing hacks!
+That, and it's also just fun ;)

 All of our hacks are open source, and free.
 No paywalls, no ads, and no Patreon.
 If you really want to support us, you can Nitro boost our Discord server [here](https://discord.gg/XQDfbfq)!
 </details>